neqbal/Bandit/overTheNetwork/bandit.md

 Telnet can be used to connect to localhost. \
 Before `ssh`, telnet was used to connect to remote shell but it was unsecure which means anyone could sniff the packets flowing through telnet protocol \
-Since we are connecting to localhost's port (Ports are vitual points where network communication happenn.
-These ports are managed by the operating system) 30000 we can use telnet. \
+Since we are connecting to localhost's port (Ports are vitual points where network communication happenn) 30000 we can use telnet.

 ![](./sc/sc15.png)